 Full support with homecare from Helping Hands

-Our Senior Quality Assurance Manager Abbey Caseley explains how Helping Hands prioritises customer safety throughout the duration of the care package: “During initial assessment, history of falls is taken into account, and we are able to work alongside falls prevention clinics to ensure all needs are met.
-Care managers report any falls or near misses to our Quality Assurance team who will provide advice on action to be taken to prevent it from happening again.
+Our Senior Compliance Manager explains how Helping Hands prioritises customer safety throughout the duration of the care package: “During initial assessment, history of falls is taken into account, and we are able to work alongside falls prevention clinics to ensure all needs are met.
+Care managers report any falls or near misses to our Compliance team who will provide advice on action to be taken to prevent it from happening again.
 Care managers are able to use our reporting systems to monitor these incidents and highlight any concerns to family and Healthcare Professionals.”

-If you’re planning on going away this Easter, you can do so with peace of mind.
-Our Respite Care service can support your family with Live-in homecare for your loved one from as little as three days to as long as four weeks.
+If you’re planning on going away during the cooler months, perhaps a Christmas break, you can do so with peace of mind.
+Our Respite Care service can support your family with live-in homecare for your loved one from as little as three days to as long as four weeks.

 Are you ready to learn more?
 Click the links to download our free guide Respite Care.